The best known of elementary particles

 © IN2P3 ©

 Electrons do not content themselves with transporting electricity.
 They are everywhere, playing an active role, in physics, chemistry, biology.
-It is by sharing their peripherals electrons that atoms assemble into molecules.
+It is by sharing their peripheral electrons that atoms assemble into molecules.
 Almost everything in chemistry is a matter of electrons.

 – Beta radioactivity, the emission of an electron by the nucleus ;